SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Flows/Flow_operators.md

 You could for example use this for the following purposes:

-- Showing the combination of the selection of multiple feeds in one single component.
+- Showing the combination of the selection of multiple data in one single component.
-- Passing the selection of multiple feeds to one single action in a low-code app.
+- Passing the selection of multiple data to one single action in a low-code app.